silverhawke249/nonlinearity/README.md

 Custom Levels and Level Editor must be enabled first.

 ## Changelog
+- 2.1
+  - Fix an oversight in said secret.
 - 2.0
   - Added a secret~ 😉
 - 1.18